How to check mailbox delegation permissions

 Get non-owner permissions with Promodag Reports

-Promodag Reports includes a report that can help you achieve this task: Mailbox Permissions.
+Promodag Reports includes a report that can help you achieve this task: Recipient Delegate Permissions.

 First and foremost, it works for both on-premise and Office 365 environments: no more worries about scripts and command syntax, the tool supports all on-premise versions of Exchange from 2007 to 2019 along with Exchange Online.

 Secondly, the user-friendly interface allows to select the permissions you need to report on:

 |Full Access||Open this mailbox and behave as the mailbox owner|

 |Send As||Send email from this mailbox.
 The message will appear to have been sent by the mailbox owner|

 |Send on behalf||Send email on behalf of this mailbox.
 The From line in any message sent by a delegate indicates that the message was sent by the delegate on behalf of the mailbox owner|

 You can also list mailboxes on which a Deliver and Redirect server-side rule is enabled.